Decathlon workshop photo

 Developing product repair

-Because repairability is considered right from the design phase, products can be repaired at DECATHLON's store workshops or even by the customers themselves.
-So, backed by the expertise of workshop technicians, the sports and design teams are now working hard to meet DECATHLON’s commitment of 30% of products being repairable by 2026.
+The consideration of repairability right from the design phase enables products to be repaired at DECATHLON’s store workshops or even by the customers themselves.
+Backed by the expertise of workshop technicians, the sports and design teams are now working hard to meet DECATHLON’s commitment of ensuring 30% of products are repairable by 2026.

-For repairs made directly by customers, an after-sales service site with links to compatible replacement parts and explanatory tutorials is available at https://support.decathlon.fr in 12 languages and in 13 countries.
-Technical support is also offered in nine countries, with experts guiding customers in their repairs (for bicycles, table tennis tables, electronics and fitness equipment) by email, telephone or video conference, depending on the country.
+For repairs made directly by customers, an after-sales service site with links to compatible replacement parts and explanatory tutorials is available in 14 languages and in 13 countries.
+Technical support can also be accessed in ten countries, with experts guiding customers in their repairs (for bicycles, table tennis tables, electronic products, basketball hoops and fitness equipment) via messaging, telephone or video conference, depending on the country.

 In its circular economy approach, DECATHLON is also committed to reducing its environmental impact at every stage of the product life cycle.
 The company facilitates the recycling of its sports equipment that is no longer suitable for use at the end of its life.
 DECATHLON is working to find new technological solutions and to adapt recycling channels for sports goods in order to ultimately increase their recycling rate.